Best Socks for Hiking and Walking Reviewed

 This baby blue pair is the perfect hiking companion anyone should be happy to wear.
 The blend of materials is incredible, and it’s made out of 42% nylon, 38% wool, 19% endurofil, and 1% elastane.
 This gives the socks durability, comfort, and moisture-wicking properties.Read more

-The socks were made specifically for women, as they are low volume footwear that is lightweight and gentle.
+on our list, as they are low volume footwear that is lightweight and gentle.
 The socks are waterproof and breathable, so even if inclement weather strikes, you will remain protected.
 However, they work well in warm conditions too, as the wool adapts perfectly to all kinds of weather!

 6. Injinji 2.0